 Where We Work

-Decades of military rule and oppression has left many in Myanmar in without access to basic medical care and the opportunity to go to school, as well as resulting in the mass displacement of over a million people into neighbouring Thailand and Bangladesh.
+Decades of military rule and oppression has left many in Myanmar in without access to basic medical care and the opportunity to go to school, as well as resulting in the mass displacement of over a million people into neighboring Thailand and Bangladesh.
 The responsibility of providing aid to these refugees has predominantly fallen to international non-government organizations.

 Partners provides emergency and short-term provision of food, shelter materials, and basic survival necessities for children, their families, and communities during times of acute crisis.
 Emergency relief is essential when war or social breakdown occurs, leaving children vulnerable to suffering and exploitation.
 As well as providing critical relief items, our team is always focused on the long-term, looking for sustainable solutions to move beyond handouts and empower the people themselves to be part of the solution.

 We believe that access to education is fundamental to children's well-being and development.
 Sadly, the mass displacement of communities, destruction to education infrastructure and economic hardship that war brings means many children in the communities we work don’t have the chance to go to school.
 From providing communities with the resources they need to rebuild schools destroyed by ISIS in Syria, to supporting refugee children from Myanmar to be able to attend school, Partners is working hard to ensure all children have the chance to receive the education they deserve.

 Decades of conflict in Myanmar and ongoing violence in the Middle East have decimated health systems in these regions.
 Partners’ health projects focus on improving access to health care in communities affected by conflict and oppression as well as equipping communities with basic health education to reduce the incidence of preventable diseases.
 This includes helping locals rebuild clinics in the Middle East, stocking clinics in eastern Myanmar with medicines and training local health workers who travel to remote villages for patients visits and to provide education on sanitation, maternal health, malaria control and other important health topics aimed at preventing illness.